top of page

 Participation & Resource Packs

-New for 2026, Participation Packs will be available to support individuals and groups taking part in the campaign.
+New for 2026, Participation Packs are available to support individuals and groups taking part in the campaign.

 These packs are designed to help people: